ulabbasi/django-todo-cicd/README.md

 Once the server is hosted, head over to http://127.0.0.1:8000/todos for the App.

-## DockerFile and Docker-compose files are also added for containerization of the app
+## DockerFile and Docker-compose files are also added for containerization of the app.
 ## Moreover, jenkins pipeline has been created for CI/CD pipeline

 Cheers and Happy Coding :)